AI infrastructure that runs where you govern it — not where the hyperscaler is.

 - ·Full multi-modal AI — retrieval, forecasting, ASR, vision, detection, segmentation

-A cluster sized to serve hundreds of concurrent users — multiple open LLMs in parallel, dense and mixture-of-experts together, full multi-modal coverage.
-The headline tier for operators serving a whole community or running a small regional service.
+A cluster sized to serve thousands of concurrent users — multiple open LLMs in parallel, dense and mixture-of-experts together, full multi-modal coverage.
+The headline tier for operators running a commercial AI service or governments standing up national AI capability.

 - ·Multiple concurrent open LLMs — dense and mixture-of-experts in parallel